tcdowney/downey-io-jekyll/blog/_posts/2020-07-04-raspberry-pi-4-heatsinks-and-fans.md

 Internally the Argon NEO is affixed to the Pi's CPU with a piece of included thermal tape.
 This connects it to an aluminum column that lets it radiate heat throughout the entire case.
 Effectively making it into a massive heatsink!
 The results speak for themselves.
 We start at 34°C and make a very gradual climb as the benchmark runs.
 It tops out at 58°C -- our best performance yet!

-I thought for sure that the small size of the case would inhibit air flow and cause it to get pretty hot, but I was pleasantly surprised with how well it performed.
+I thought for sure that the small size of the case would inhibit air flow and cause it to get pretty hot, but I was pleasantly surprised with how well it performed<sup>2</sup>.
 For my Raspberry Pi 3 I've been using a [Flirc Case](https://amzn.to/3e0zOiA) that I've been pretty happy with.
 This one, however, definitely gives it a run for its money.

 **🙉 Noise Levels:** Silent!
 It's passively cooled.

+_<sup>2</sup> - I ran a longer experiment later and the Argon NEO was **not** able to keep a Pi cool when under load for hours at time.
+See the update at the bottom of the post for more details._

 ## Experiment 6: Cooling Tower + 40mm RGB Fan